 Step 5: Product management

 If you’ve got a wide selection of products, we recommend narrowing your inventory down to just best-selling items.
-This way you can cater to a wider consumer base and not waste time or energy on products than aren’t going to make you much profit anyway.
-You can also leverage a third-party service who would warehouse, pack, and drop ship online orders directly to your customers on your behalf.
+This way you can cater to a wider consumer base and not waste time or energy on products that aren’t going to make you much profit anyway.
+You can also leverage a third-party service that would warehouse, pack, and dropship online orders directly to your customers on your behalf.

 Step 6: Website Design

 Uniqueness is extremely important when it comes to creating a functional and attractive e-store.
-There are some free themes to begin with but they may not make a cut for the sales and popularity you expect in terms of conversions.
-We have a range of stunning templates, theme and app screens that is designed exclusively to cater the modern ecommerce retail business.
-Also, owning a mobile-friendly e-store today is not only a good idea, it’s a must indeed.
+There are some free themes, to begin with, but they may not make a cut for the sales and popularity you expect in terms of conversions.
+We have a range of stunning templates, themes,s and app screens that are designed exclusively to cater to the modern eCommerce retail business.
+Also, owning a mobile-friendly e-store today is not only a good idea, but it’s also a must indeed.

 Step 7: Website Security

 Security is on the top of your customers’ list when it comes to shopping from an online store.
 SSL certificates are one of the first and most important security factors.
 Ensure you get one on your site.